 Al’s grandfather started the family farm in northeast Portland in 1920.
 Al took over the operation in 1984.
 The family farm has always grown fresh market vegetables.
 Since Al entered semi-retirement in 2018, the farm has produced a small amount of herbs.
 Al became an MCFB member when he took over the farm in 1984.
 It was around that same time that he joined the MCFB Board.
 His current term as a Board Director expires in 2020.
 Al has always tried to actively support OFB and MCFB but feels he has gotten more out of the organization than he has given to it.
 It is Al’s firm belief that OFB and MCFB do more for family farms than any other group.
 Al received his Bachelor of Science in Mechanical Engineering in 1971 from Oregon State University.

-Deniece Tucker - Treasurer
+Deniece Tucker - Treasurer/Secretary

 Deniece was born and raised on her family’s farm located east of Troutdale near the Sandy River.
 The property was homesteaded in 1853 and has been farmed since 1952.
 Deniece and her family historically raised cattle and grew raspberries but converted to growing nursery stock in 2001 due to market changes.
 A member of the Multnomah County Farm Bureau since 1999, Deniece joined the Board of Directors in 2000 and has served as the Board President (2007-2008) and Vice-President (2009-2018).
 Deniece is currently serving as the Board Treasurer.
-Deniece holds an Associate Degree in Accounting, is an Oregon licensed tax consultant, and is a federally licensed tax agent.
+Deniece holds an associate’s degree in accounting, is an Oregon licensed tax consultant, and is a federally licensed tax agent.

 Helen Bushue - Board Director